igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-Detect arrays passed to a function that expects reference to a storage array
+Detect arrays passed to a function that expects a reference to a storage array

 ### Exploit Scenario: